klamma/ar-for-eu-book/_pages/chapters/arsdk.md

 - `OnButtonHeld`: Event raised if a button is pressed and held down for a longer period of time.
 - `OnButtonCanceled`: Event raised if the interaction with the button was cancelled, e.g. if the button was pressed down and then the hand is not in the tracking area anymore.

-The Boolean property `RequireGaze` can be used in order to specify if the interaction with the button should end if it is not in focus anymore.
+Classes can also set the Boolean property `RequireGaze` in order to specify if the interaction with the button should end if it is not in focus anymore.
-With `RequireGaze` set to false, the interaction on a button which is pressed and held down will be canceled.
+With `RequireGaze` set to false, the interaction on a button which is pressed and held down will be canceled if the user does not look at the button anymore.

 Usually, the `CompoundButton` script is used in combination with one of the other CompoundButton components.
 When adding one of them to the button, the `CompoundButton` will automatically be added, too.